Particl-Community/academy/in-depth/indepth_escrow.rst

 Particl takes that same military doctrine and substitutes weapons of war for financial collaterals.
 When you buy or sell something on the Particl Marketplace, you and the other party you’re transacting with are required to lock an equal security deposit paid in PART coins in a smart-contract.

-Suppose one of the two parties tries to scam the other or doesn’t act in complete honesty.
+Su:term:`PPoS`e one of the two parties tries to scam the other or doesn’t act in complete honesty.
 In that case, the “victim” can retaliate by not authorizing the bad actor’s security deposit release.
 This makes even just attempting to scam someone a risky business as you might lose your security deposit.
 In other words, a scammer cannot successfully attack another marketplace user without losing their own financial collateral.

 And so, just like the military superpowers of this world, Particl uses the proven mathematical model behind the MAD game theory to enforce honesty and accountability among all of its participants.